jamesplease/marionette.sliding-view/README.md

 you could make it update its collection when another element (like a parent) is scrolled, or any time any event occurs.

-When overriding this method, use the `onUpdateHandler` method as your callback for the event.
+When overriding this method, use the `onUpdateEvent` method as your callback for the event.

 ```js
 var MySlidingView = Mn.SlidingView.extend({